Daily vs Monthly Lenses

 Another factor to consider between daily or monthly disposable lenses is how well they can correct for your particular prescription.
 Daily disposable lenses are available for most basic prescriptions and many brands have options for astigmatism or multifocal (presbyopia) correction.
 If your prescription is outside of the available range for daily disposable contacts, you may have to settle for monthly disposables.
 Your optometrist will be able to tell you if your prescription is available in daily disposable lenses.

 Perhaps the biggest factor in the daily vs monthly debate is price.
 One box of Acuvue Oasys lenses will cost about $115 and should last you most of the year.
 The same contact lens in a daily disposable option would cost about $70 for just a three month supply, which brings you to $280 per year - more than twice the price.
-Although monthly disposable lenses require additional purchases such as cases and lens solutions, these don’t generally offset the higher cost of the dailies.
-Is the added comfort, convenience and safety worth it?
+Although monthly disposable lenses require additional purchases such as cases and lens solutions, might not offset the higher cost of the dailies.
+Is the added comfort, convenience and safety worth more?
 Only you can decide, but the high quality and expanding options for daily disposable contacts means at least you have the choice.

 Once you decide between monthly or daily disposable contacts, there are still more factors and features to consider, but at least you’ve narrowed it down to only half your previous options.
 If you need help determining which contacts are right for you, talk to your optometrist or call 1-844- 5LENSES to speak to our customer service team.